act-rules/act-rules.github.io/_rules/device-motion-disabled-c249d5.md

 ## Expectation 1

-For each registered [device orientation event][device orientation] or [device motion event][device motion] in the test target there exists a set of one or more [instruments][instrument] to prevent the results of the event.
+For each registered [device orientation event][device orientation] or [device motion event][device motion] in the test target there exists a set of one or more [instruments][instrument] to prevent any results of the event.

 **Note:** The same [instrument][] can be used to disable more than one event.

-**Note:** Preventing the results of the event can be done in multiple ways (e.g. removing the event listener; handling the event in a different manner; ...) but the way in which it is done is not relevant for this rule.
+**Note:** Preventing results of the event can be done in multiple ways (e.g. removing the event listener; handling the event in a different manner; ...) but the way in which it is done is not relevant for this rule.

 ## Expectation 2